Blake Martinez: Professional career

+Pre-draft

 On December 22, 2015, it was announced that Martinez was one of four Stanford players who had accepted their invitation to play in the Senior Bowl, along with Kevin Hogan, Joshua Garnett, and Kyle Murphy.
-On January 30, 2016, Martinez played in the Senior Bowl as part of Dallas Cowboys' head coach Jason Garrett's South team that lost 27–16 to the North.
+On January 30, 2016, Martinez played in the Senior Bowl as part of Dallas Cowboys head coach Jason Garrett's South team that lost 27–16 to the North.
 He was one of 39 collegiate linebackers that attended the NFL Scouting Combine in Indianapolis, Indiana.
 Martinez completed all the drills, finishing second in the three-cone drill, third in the short shuttle, fifth in the bench press, and 11th among all linebackers in the 40-yard dash.

 On March 17, 2016, Martinez attended Stanford's pro day and opted to stand on the majority of his combine numbers and only performed the 60-yard shuttle, vertical jump (34"), and positional drills.
-Team representatives and scouts from all 32 teams attended, including Philadelphia Eagles' head coach Chip Kelly and Buffalo Bills' general manager Doug Whaley.
-He attended a few private workouts and visits with multiple teams, including the Atlanta Falcons and Philadelphia Eagles.
+Team representatives and scouts from all 32 teams attended, including Philadelphia Eagles head coach Chip Kelly and Buffalo Bills general manager Doug Whaley.
+He attended a few private workouts and visits with multiple teams, including the Atlanta Falcons and Eagles.
 At the conclusion of the pre-draft process, he was projected to be a fourth to sixth round pick by NFL draft experts and scouts.
 He was ranked the sixth best inside linebacker prospect in the draft by NFLDraftScout.com and the tenth best linebacker by Sports Illustrated.

 Green Bay Packers

 2016

-The Green Bay Packers selected Martinez in the fourth round (131st overall) of the 2016 NFL Draft.
-The Green Bay Packers also selected his Stanford teammate Kyle Murphy in the sixth round (200th overall).

-On May 6, 2016, the Green Bay Packers signed Martinez to a four-year, $2.72 million contract that included a signing bonus of $383,393.
+The Green Bay Packers selected Martinez in the fourth round (131st overall) of the 2016 NFL draft.
+The Packers also selected his Stanford teammate Kyle Murphy in the sixth round (200th overall).
+On May 6, 2016, the Packers signed Martinez to a four-year, $2.72 million contract that included a signing bonus of $383,393.

 During organized team activities, he worked with the first team defense and built a rapport with fellow inside linebacker Jake Ryan.
 He received first team reps due to Sam Barrington's absence after suffering a foot injury a year prior.
 Throughout training camp, he competed for a job at inside linebacker against Sam Barrington, Carl Bradford, and Joe Thomas.
 Martinez and Jake Ryan were dubbed "Jake and Blake' due to their chemistry and rapport the two had developed throughout off-season activities and open practices.
 The nickname is a play on "Shake and Bake", a catchphrase of popularized by the film Talladega Nights: The Ballad of Ricky Bobby.